mgschoen/contentful-reference-matrix-field-app/README.md

-# Contentful Ingredients Field App
+# Contentful Reference Matrix Field App

-This [Contentful App](https://www.contentful.com/developers/docs/extensibility/app-framework/) adds a custom UI that can be used on top of the [JSON Object](https://www.contentful.com/developers/docs/concepts/data-model/) field type and represents a list of ingredients for recipes.
+This [Contentful App](https://www.contentful.com/developers/docs/extensibility/app-framework/) adds a custom UI that represents a list of references with some associated plain text – such as a list of recipe ingredients with the respective amounts.

 ![](./assets/contentful-ingredients-field-demo.gif)

 Inspired by [this video](https://www.youtube.com/watch?v=OtmV3TPTbRs) and bootstrapped with [Create Contentful App](https://github.com/contentful/create-contentful-app).

+## Functionality overview

+* Can be used on JSON Object fields
+* Adds a table-like UI with an entry selection modal
+* Produces data in the form of an array of JSON objects
+* Each object represents a tuple of
+    * a relation to another entry
+    * some arbitrary text
+* The following things can be configured:
+    * JSON keys
+    * Allowed content types for referenced entries
+    * Label for the text field

-## Data structure
+## Example Data structure

-The data produced by the ingredients field type looks like this:
+The data produced by the reference matrix field type looks something like this:

 ```json
 [